JaronTHU/DuMLP-Pin/README.md

 # DuMLP-Pin

-This repo is the official implementation of "DuMLP-Pin: A Dual-MLP-dot-product Permutation-invariant Network for Set Feature Extraction".
+This repo is the official implementation of "DuMLP-Pin: A Dual-MLP-dot-product Permutation-invariant Network for Set Feature Extraction" (AAAI 2022).
 It includes codes and models for the following tasks:

 | Task | Dataset | Evaluation Metric | Value (%)
 | :------: | :------: | :------: | :------: |